1963 NHRA Winternationals: Top Gas

-The class win went to Bob Muravez (in the John Peters and Nye Frank owned Freight Train)over Connie Kalitta.
-The Freight Train also posted both top speed (185+) and low E.T.
-(8.36) for gas dragsters.
+The class win went to Bob Muravez (in the John Peters and Nye Frank-owned Freight Train) over Connie Kalitta.
+Freight Train also posted both top speed (185+) and low E.T.
+(8.36) of the meet for gas dragsters.

 Competition Eliminator

-Tony Nancy defeated Jerry Hardick to win the Comp Eliminator.
+Tony Nancy defeated Jerry Hardick to win the Comp Eliminator trophy.

 Middle Eliminator

 Doug "Cookie" Cook claimed Middle Eliminator in his Oldsmobile-engined Willys, over Jim Dunn.

 Junior Eliminator

 Hugh Tucker defeated Bob Culbert at Pomona in 1962 to win Junior Eliminator.

 Little Eliminator

 Charlie Smith was defeated by Dick Bourgeois in Little Eliminator.

 Super Stock

 Stock

 In Stock Eliminator, Al Eckstrand in a 1963 Dodge defeated Bill Shirey in a 1963 Plymouth.